bradleyschacht/LasVegasWorkshop2025/labs/04 - Data transformation using T-SQL.md

             [RecommendedRetailPrice],
             [TypicalWeightPerUnit]
         FROM stage.DimStockItem
-        WHERE WWIStockItemID NOT IN (SELECT WWIStockItemID FROM dbo.DimStockItem)
+        WHERE StockItemKey NOT IN (SELECT StockItemAK FROM dbo.DimStockItem)

     END
     GO